mark-sch/GpsdTracking/README.md

 GpsdTracking
 ==============

-GpsdTracking is an open source server for various GPS tracking devices.
+GTSdtracking is an opensource GPS tracking server framework, that enable easy integration of multiple GPS trackers in WEB applications.
+It provides data acquisition drivers for typical tracker devices or phone's GPS apps.
+It handle multiple database backend, and support GeoJSON, AIS & NMEA encoding/decoding.

-Its provides data acquisition and storage on database for trackers and phone-apps, as well as an AIS/NMEA simulator.
+ for trackers and
+phone-apps, as well as an AIS/NMEA simulator.

 Main features are: